Position

 Qualifications

-• High school diploma or equivalent; additional education in graphic design or a related field is a plus.
+• High school diploma or equivalent required; associate degree in graphic design or a related field preferred.

 • Proven experience as a Prepress Technician or similar role.

-• Proficiency in prepress software such as Adobe Creative Suite (InDesign, Photoshop, Illustrator), QuarkXPress, and other relevant tools.
+• Proficiency in Adobe Creative Suite (InDesign, Photoshop, Illustrator, Acrobat).

-• Strong understanding of printing processes and prepress requirements.
+• Strong understanding of color management and print production processes.

 Is becoming a Prepress Technician a good career path?